souraaav/pattern/README.md

 [![Made with](https://img.shields.io/badge/Made%20with-Java-blue?logo=java)](https://www.java.com/)
 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-lightgrey)](LICENSE)

-A collection of visually appealing console-based patterns created using Java
+A collection of visually appealing console-based patterns created using Java.
 Perfect for beginners learning loops, conditionals, and nested structures.

 ---

 ##  Summary

-This project demonstrates how to use **Java loops and logic** to generate various console patterns.
-It’s a great resource for learners and interview preparation, showcasing creativity through code.
+This project demonstrates how to use **Java loops and logic** to generate various console patterns It’s a great resource for learners and interview preparation, showcasing creativity through code.

 ---